Lion Arts Centre: 1992–present

-After the creation of the Centre in 1992, its tenants moved in, including the Media Resource Centre, Leigh Warren & Dancers (now Dance Hub SA) and Craftsouth (formerly Craft Association of South Australia), a not-for-profit supporting visual artists and designers.
+After the creation of the centre in 1992, its tenants moved in, including the Media Resource Centre, Dance Hub SA, and Craftsouth (formerly Craft Association of South Australia), a not-for-profit supporting visual artists and designers.

 As of 2019, the Lion Arts Centre accommodates the Media Resource Centre, Nexus Arts, ACE Open galleries and studios, the State Theatre Company of South Australia offices and Guildhouse (formerly Craftsouth).

 The JamFactory and Mercury Cinema are adjacent and sometimes regarded as part of the complex.

+In November 2024 the state government announced a new program, called LOFT, in collaboration with the Australian Dance Theatre (ADT).
+The program, beginning in mid-2025, will include a dedicated space at Lion Arts, to be used for residencies and mentorship of dancers developing new dance works, with administrative support from ADT.
+Works developed in the LOFT space, located in the 1st floor studio formerly occupied by Dance Hub SA (which closed in mid-2024), would be showcased as part of Adelaide Fringe in 2026.

 Music

 Music House

 In 2000–2001, Music House at the Lion Arts Centre was established, to provide in order to promote and develop the contemporary music industry in South Australia.
 It occupied Level 1 of the building until 2002.

 Music SA

 From sometime before 2007 until 2015, the not-for-profit training and music promotion organisation Music SA was located on Level 1, with the address given as "Fowlers Building" for some of that time.